Clinical trials at a glance

 Phases of clinical trials

 Researchers conduct clinical trials in a series of steps, or phases, from I through IV.
-If a drug is successful in one phase, researchers may invest in the next phase.

 In phase 1, researchers are primarily concerned with safety, so they test a new treatment in a small group of people—usually in a healthy population.